-The astrology of 2021 brings us more Aquarian energy, thanks to the signs ruling planet Uranus.
+The astrology of 2021 brings us more innovative Aquarian energy, thanks to the signs ruling planet Uranus.
 The Jupiter and Saturn conjunction last month gently woke us up to a new energy, as they met at the final degree of Capricorn and moved into Aquarius together.
 When Uranus gets involved in January 2021, it’s going to be more like a blasting alarm clock, as you spring up out of bed and realize you’re 20 minutes late.
 That’s a Uranian wake-up.

 On January 14, 2021, Uranus stations direct, bringing an end to the retrograde that started in August.
 On the same day, this planet will be at a 90-degree angle to Jupiter.
 In astrology, this is referred to as a square and brings conflict and obstacles.
 We may feel a bit out of control with the expansive influence of Jupiter.
 Mars joins in with a conjunction to Uranus, adding some more fire to an already unstable environment.
 For most of February, Uranus will find himself in the same aspect, square to Saturn and our progress may come to a halt.
 With the upcoming 2021 retrogrades, this challenging aspect between Uranus and Saturn will occur thrice.
 This will push us to find solutions outside of the box and help us break old methodologies that no longer serve.

 Since we are about to be hit with a tidal wave of Uranian energy, let’s take a look at the planet’s characteristics, origins, current placement and retrograde cycles.

 Uranus Energy – The Great Awakener

 Expect the unexpected when it comes to Uranus.
-It’s the planet of weird, unpredictable energies, rapid change, surprises, bursts of inspiration and creativity alongside darker characteristics like destruction and chaos.
+It’s the planet of weird, unpredictable, rapid change, surprises, bursts of inspiration and creativity alongside darker characteristics like destruction and chaos.